zhonghan721/tp/docs/UserGuide.md

         - View details of deliveries
         - Update delivery status and date
         - Delete delivery
-        - Create a note for a delivery [Coming Soon]
+        - Create a note for a delivery
         - View deliveries for the day [Coming Soon]
         - Add customer data to delivery [Coming Soon]
         - Remove customer from delivery [Coming Soon]